camdendotlol/linear-a/README.md

 ## License

-All original material on this site is licensed as [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) with one exception (see below paragraph).
+All original text on this site is licensed as [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 I also make use of third-party images, which are licensed under the indicated licenses.

+Source code is [available on GitHub](https://github.com/mythmakerseven/linear-a) and is licensed under the [MIT License](https://mit-license.org/).

+This website uses [Bootstrap Icons](https://icons.getbootstrap.com/) under the [MIT License](https://github.com/twbs/icons/blob/main/LICENSE.md).

-All the SVG character files in ``/public/alphabet`` are in the public domain.
+All the Linear A character SVG images in ``/public/characters`` are in the public domain.
 They came from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:Linear_A_signs), but I have made minor tweaks to some of them and I want to make sure my edited versions remain in the public domain.

-If you are the creator of something I used on this site and I messed up the licensing, let me know ASAP and I will fix the issue or remove your work to your preference.
+Use of third-party materials does not imply the creator's endorsement of this website.
+If you have objections to your work appearing on this website, email me at [my first initial] at [my full name] dot com and I address your concerns or remove your work to your preference.